xujo85/TWRP_OFOX_PBRP_SHRP_Recovery_Builder/README.md

 # Recovery Builder for |TWRP / PBRP / OFRP / SHRP|
 Compile your first custom recovery via Github Actions - with ldcheck setup.

+This repo comes from a long chain of forks and finally ended up with working shrp and some revamping of the workflow files.

+If there are any issues relating the build tree info (not the workflow file config entries), feel free to open a pull request.

 ## How to Use
 1. Fork this repository.